Pueblos Galicia What to visit

 Nuestra Señora De Los Remedios Sanctuary

-However, a few kilometres away by car, you can find some of the most beautiful views in Galicia at the Pena de Matacás viewpoint or even at the Pena do Castelo viewpoint.
+However, a few kilometers away by car, you can find some of the most beautiful views in Galicia at the Pena de Matacás viewpoint or even at the Pena do Castelo viewpoint.

 Galicia What to visit Matacas Viewpoint